tomwpublic/hubitat_myLeviton/README.md

 # Usage instructions:

 * Utilize the exposed switches and/or dimmers through any Hubitat app or extension.
-* Note that the states of switches or dimmers in child devices are refreshed from the master at a fixed interval.
+* The states of switches or dimmers in child devices are refreshed from the master at a fixed interval.
+This is the rate at which changes using the physical switches will be reflected.
 Adjust the *Refresh interval (minutes)* input on the My Leviton System device as needed.
+* The system states for all switches and dimmers is also refreshed immediately when any operation on any switch or dimmer is made via Hubitat.

 # Disclaimer